 Research job opportunities on the Career Development website and in the library.

-Write a resume; practice your interviewing skills by participating in a mock interview; attend career workshops.
+Practice your interviewing skills by participating in mock interviews

 Attend career workshops, career and graduate/professional school fairs, and Key Employer Panels offered by the CDC and/or the Virginia Foundation of Independent Colleges (VFIC).

 Use the Career Network to talk with alumnae who have agreed to help students and other alumnae with career choices, job search, and graduate/professional school advice